 Under the Copyright Act, copyright of commissioned works of non-employees is owned by the author and not by the commissioning party unless there is a written agreement to the contrary.
 All MSSM personnel are cautioned to ensure that independent contractors agree in writing that ownership of the commissioned work is assigned to MSSM, except where special circumstances apply and it is mutually agreed that the author will retain ownership.

 6.1.
 Interpretation Of Policy

 In disputed issues related to the interpretation of this policy, the Dean has the final authority.
 The Dean will seek a resolution within the guidelines defined herein cognizant of various transcending factors such as open scientific discourse, protection of the reputation and financial integrity of MSSM, and professional growth of MSSM's faculty, staff and students.
 Any such disputed issues that cannot be resolved with the assistance of the Office of Science and Technology Development should be referred to the Dean.
-In unusual circumstances, the Dean with the approval of the President of Mount Sinai Medical Center and of the Technology Transfer Sub-Committee of the Research and Education Policy Committee of the Board of Trustees of MSSM which oversees the OTBD may authorize exceptions to the procedures and policies stated in this document.
+In unusual circumstances, the Dean with the approval of the President of Mount Sinai Health System and of the Technology Transfer Sub-Committee of the Research and Education Policy Committee of the Board of Trustees of MSSM which oversees the OTBD may authorize exceptions to the procedures and policies stated in this document.